tock/tock/doc/reference/trd104-syscalls.md

 its failure variant and success variant.
-If userspace invokes a command on a peripheral that is not installed, the kernel returns a failure variant of `Failure`, with an associated error code of `NOSUPPORT`.
+If userspace invokes a command on a peripheral that is not installed, the kernel returns a failure variant of `Failure`, with an associated error code of `NODEVICE`.
 Therefore, command invocations that need to handle userspace/kernel mismatches should be able to handle `Failure` in addition to the expected failure variant (if different than `Failure`).